grassdog/osx/README.md

 ## 6. Other manual installs and file copies

+- Copy across Emacs Daemon.app from Dropbox to /Applications
+    - Add Daemon to startup items
 - Aircard Watcher and SierraWireless Drivers
 - Copy across or clone projects into `~/code/projects`
 - Copy across from USB backup